oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 This lab assumes you have:

-- Connected to the Hands On Lab
+- Connected to the lab
-- A terminal window open on source.
+- A terminal window open on source
 - Another terminal window open on target
 - Prepared the source
 - Successfully executed initial backup
 - Successfully executed initial restore

-## Task 0: Adding Table and Data File to Source Database (SOURCE)
+## Task 1: Adding Table and Data File to Source Database (SOURCE)
-As mentioned, in this (and the previous) phase the database is up everyone can use it.
-So there are changes in the database and you might have added tables, datafiles etc. So let's add a datafile to tthe tablespace we're transferring and also a table.
+In this (and the previous) phase the database is up and there is no downtime yet.
+Users make changes in the source database.
+Let's simulate that by creating a table and adding a data file.

 ### Add a New Table (SOURCE)
 Connect with SQL*Plus as TPCC user to the source database: